Human Resources

 Person reading the completion of a background check on a smartphone during the onboarding process

-The term "Background Check" often still evokes a vague unease in the hallways of European HR departments.
-It sounds like American distrust, like private investigators and a culture of surveillance.
-However, this concern is based on a fundamental misunderstanding.
-Today, those who check do not do so out of suspicion towards applicants, but out of loyalty to their own company.
-It is time to reassess the concept of "control."
+In the corridors of European HR departments, the term 'background check' often still provokes a vague unease.
+It conjures images of American-style distrust, private detectives, and a culture of surveillance.
+But this worry stems from a fundamental misunderstanding.
+Those conducting checks today do so not out of suspicion towards applicants, but from loyalty to their own company.
+It’s time to reassess the idea of 'control.'

-Trust is the most important currency in the economy.
-Especially in highly regulated industries like finance or insurance, integrity is not a "nice-to-have" but the operational business foundation.
-Nevertheless, many executives hesitate to systematically validate applicants' information.
-The fear is that the delicate bond formed in the interview might be broken by bureaucratic rigour.
+Trust is the most important currency in business.
+Especially in highly-regulated sectors like finance or insurance, integrity is not a 'nice-to-have' but the operational basis for business.
+Yet, many leaders hesitate to systematically validate candidates' claims.
+The fear is that the delicate bond built in interviews might be shattered by bureaucratic rigor.

-At Indicium, however, we observe an opposite trend: Properly implemented, verification becomes a "trust enabler."
-It creates a secure space where blind trust is replaced by reliable security.
+At Indicium, however, we see a different trend: Properly implemented, checks become 'trust enablers.'
+They create the secure space where blind trust is replaced with robust assurance.

 The Duty of Care: Protection Instead of Distrust

-Let’s consider the situation objectively: A company is a community based on shared values and safety.
-The decision to conduct a background check is best compared to the image of a front door.
-You don’t lock it at night because you distrust the people outside.
-You lock it to protect the people inside.
+Let’s view the situation realistically: A company is a community based on shared values and security.
+Choosing a background check is best likened to the image of a front door.
+You lock it at night not because you mistrust the people outside, but to protect those inside.

-In the context of HR and compliance, we talk about the Duty of Care.
-Existing employees rely on the fact that their new colleagues are competent and possess the qualifications they claim.
-They rely on the work environment remaining free of avoidable risks.
+In HR and compliance contexts, we talk about the Duty of Care.
+Your current employees rely on the competency and genuine qualifications of their new colleagues.
+They depend on the workplace being free from avoidable risks.

-A check is thus not an aggressive act against an outsider, but a defensive measure to protect internal culture and reputation.
-Those who do not check risk losing the trust of those who already support the company.
+A check is thus not an aggressive act against an outsider but a defensive measure to protect internal culture and reputation.
+Not checking risks losing the trust of those who already support the company.

-Economists often use the "signaling theory" to describe information asymmetries in the job market.
-True A-players - the talents desperately sought by banks and corporations - have a strong interest in working in an environment that matches their high standards.
+Economists often use 'Signaling Theory' to describe information asymmetries in the job market.
+True A-players—those talents that banks and corporations are desperately seeking—are keen to work in environments that match their own high standards.

-For a highly qualified candidate who has invested years in their education and boasts an impeccable resume, a professional background check is not an insult.
-On the contrary, it is a mark of quality.
+For a highly qualified candidate who has invested years in their education and boasts an impeccable CV, a professional background check is no insult.
+On the contrary, it’s a quality marker.
 It signals:

-"This company takes its standards seriously.
-Here, I won’t have to compete with imposters, but will encounter a vetted meritocracy."
+'This company takes its standards seriously.
+Here, I won’t have to compete with impostors, but will meet a verified meritocracy.'

-An audited process validates the candidate’s accomplishments through an objective entity.
-It turns subjective claims on a resume into verified facts.
-This creates psychological security for both parties.
+An audited process validates a candidate's achievements through an objective instance.
+It turns subjective claims in a resume into verified facts, creating psychological safety on both sides.

-The discomfort felt by many HR managers and works councils often stems from a mix-up of terms.
-It is essential to distinguish between investigation and validation.
+The unease felt by many HR managers and works councils often stems from a mix-up of terms.
+It’s crucial to differentiate between investigation (inquiry) and validation (verification).

-• What we do not do: We do not scrutinize private lifestyles or judge personal relationships.
+• What we don’t do: We don’t scrutinize personal lifestyles or assess private relationships.

 • What we do: We validate job-relevant facts.
-Do the positions on the resume match?
-Are there any conflicts of interest?
+Do the resume points match the reality?
+Are there conflicts of interest?
 Is this someone I can trust?

-In a time when resumes can be optimized or even forged in seconds using AI, this factual objectivity is the only way to reliably meet increasing compliance guidelines (like DORA in the financial sector or ESG governance standards).
+At a time when resumes can be optimized or even fabricated in seconds using AI, this factual rigor is the only way to robustly meet increasing compliance guidelines (like DORA in the financial sector or ESG governance standards).

 The Art of Communication

-The acceptance of a background check stands and falls with transparency.
-Candidates usually do not react negatively to the check itself, but to surprises and lack of transparency.
+The acceptance of background checks hinges on transparency.
+Candidates usually don’t react adversely to the check itself but to surprise elements and opacity.

-If the process is communicated as a self-evident part of quality management – similar to showing an ID at reception – it becomes a side issue.
-It should be framed not as a hurdle but as the last formal step of onboarding.
+If the process is communicated as a standard part of quality management—similar to showing ID at reception—it becomes a non-issue.
+It should be framed not as a hurdle, but as the final, formal step of onboarding.

-To support you in this communication, we have developed a template that strikes the right tone between professionalism and appreciation.
+To help you with this communication, we’ve developed a template that strikes the right balance between professionalism and appreciation.

-Use this text block to integrate the process into your candidate journey in a standardized and transparent way.
-It conveys professionalism and anticipates that it is a standard process.
+Use this text block to seamlessly integrate the process into your candidate journey.
+It conveys professionalism and forewarns that it’s a standard process.

 Subject: The Next Steps in Our Onboarding Process